 The Ciliopathy Alliance (“the Charity”) is a registered charity in England and Wales (1148034); and a company limited by guarantee registered in England and Wales under number 7842342.

 Our full contact details are set out below.

 This Notice explains how we use your personal data: how it is collected, how it is held, and how it is processed.
 It also explains your rights under the law relating to your personal data.

-Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) as any information relating to an identified or identifiable natural person.
+Personal data is defined by the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018 (the “GDPR”) as any information relating to an identified or identifiable natural person.
 In simple terms, this means any information that enables you to be identified.

 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and information specific to your physical, physiological, genetic, mental, economic, cultural, or social identity.

 Under the GDPR, you have the following rights, which we will always work to uphold:

 - The right to be informed about our collection and use of your personal data.
 This Privacy Notice should tell you everything you need to know, but you can always contact us to find out more or to ask any questions.